letouzey/hofstadter_g/README.md

 -----

 - Use `make` to compile the Coq files.
-- Use `make gallinahtml` to generate the short html documentation.
-- Use `cd reports/g && pdflatex report` to generate the pdf of the technical report.

-Some recent files depend on Coq >= 8.16 and < 8.20 as well as external libraries Coquelicot >= 3.4.0 and QuantumLib >= 1.5.1.
+Some recent files depend on Coq >= 8.16 and < 8.20 as well as the external library Coquelicot >= 3.4.0.
 I advise to fetch them via opam.
 For instance:

 ```
 opam pin add coq 8.19.2
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install coq-coquelicot
-opam pin add coq-quantumlib 1.5.1
 ```

+NB: the library QuantumLib is not an external dependency anymore, instead the needed portion of QuantumLib 1.6 is now incorporated here in the local subdirectory HalfQuantum/ (with minor patches).

 Summary of files:
 ----------------

-1. Auxiliary
+1. Library complements
-  - More*.v : additions to the various libraries used.
+  - [MoreLib/More*.v](MoreLib) : additions to the various libraries used.
+  - [MoreLib/DeltaList.v](MoreLib/DeltaList.v): lists of natural numbers with constrained differences
-  - [Approx.v](Approx.v): lightweight interval arithmetic for bounding reals by Q
+  - [MoreLib/Approx.v](MoreLib/Approx.v): lightweight interval arithmetic for bounding reals by Q
-  - [DeltaList.v](DeltaList.v): lists of natural numbers with constrained differences
 2. Old files specialized to function G
   - [Fib.v](Fib.v): Fibonacci sequence and decomposition
   - [FunG.v](FunG.v): Hofstadter's G function and tree